SPSS » Analysis with SPSS » Testing for Normality

 Introduction

-An assessment of the normality of data is a prerequisite for many statistical tests as normal data is an underlying assumption in parametric testing.
-There are two main methods of assessing normality - graphically and numerically.
+An assessment of the normality of data is a prerequisite for many statistical tests because normal data is an underlying assumption in parametric testing.
+There are two main methods of assessing normality: graphically and numerically.

-This guide will help you to determine whether your data is normal and, therefore, that this assumption is met in your data for statistical tests.
-The approaches can be divided into two main themes - relying on statistical tests or visual inspection.
-Statistical tests have the advantage of making an objective judgement of normality but are disadvantaged by sometimes not being sensitive enough at low sample sizes or overly sensitive to large sample sizes.
+This "quick start" guide will help you to determine whether your data is normal, and therefore, that this assumption is met in your data for statistical tests.
+The approaches can be divided into two main themes: relying on statistical tests or visual inspection.
+Statistical tests have the advantage of making an objective judgement of normality, but are disadvantaged by sometimes not being sensitive enough at low sample sizes or overly sensitive to large sample sizes.
 As such, some statisticians prefer to use their experience to make a subjective judgement about the data from plots/graphs.
-Graphical interpretation has the advantage of allowing good judgement to assess normality in situations when numerical tests might be over or under sensitive but graphical methods do lack objectivity.
-If you do not have a great deal of experience interpreting normality graphically then it is probably best to rely on the numerical methods.
+Graphical interpretation has the advantage of allowing good judgement to assess normality in situations when numerical tests might be over or under sensitive, but graphical methods do lack objectivity.
+If you do not have a great deal of experience interpreting normality graphically, it is probably best to rely on the numerical methods.

 Methods of assessing normality

-SPSS allows you to test all of these procedures within Explore... command.
+SPSS Statistics allows you to test all of these procedures within Explore... command.
 The Explore... command can be used in isolation if you are testing normality in one group or splitting your dataset into one or more groups.
-For example, if you have a group of participants and you need to know if their height is normally distributed then everything can be done within the Explore... command.
-If you split your group into males and females (i.e. you have a categorical independent variable) then you can test for normality of height within both the male group and the female group using just the Explore... command.
+For example, if you have a group of participants and you need to know if their height is normally distributed, everything can be done within the Explore... command.
+If you split your group into males and females (i.e., you have a categorical independent variable), you can test for normality of height within both the male group and the female group using just the Explore... command.
 This applies even if you have more than two groups.
-However, if you have 2 or more categorical, independent variables then the Explore... command on its own is not enough and you will have to use the Split File... command also.
+However, if you have 2 or more categorical, independent variables, the Explore... command on its own is not enough and you will have to use the Split File... command also.

 Procedure for none or one grouping variable

-The following example comes from our guide on how to perform a one-way ANOVA in SPSS.
+The following example comes from our guide on how to perform a one-way ANOVA in SPSS Statistics.

 Normality Test Menu

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

-2. You will be presented with the following screen:
+2. You will be presented with the Explore dialogue box, as shown below:

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

-5. Click the SPSS Statistics Button button.
-You will be presented with the following screen:
+5. Click on the SPSS Statistics Button button.
+You will be presented with the Explore: Statistics dialogue box, as shown below:

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

-Leave the above options unchanged and click the SPSS Continue Button button.
+Leave the above options unchanged and click on the SPSS Continue Button button.

 Normality Screenshot

-Published with written permission from SPSS Inc, an IBM Company.
+Published with written permission from SPSS Statistics, IBM Corporation.

 Output